 In certain situations, customization can play a pivotal role in helping clarify how qualified for a job you are, for example if you are listing self-employment on a resume.
 Most hiring managers have no idea how to quantify the work accomplished by self-employed individuals so it will be important to detail skills you have acquired, concrete examples of your work, and explicit explanation of how it relates to the job you’re applying to.

 Finally, within every document you submit for a job application, be certain you are coming across in a professional manner.
 It is critical to portray yourself as a person who will take the work at hand seriously, meet deadlines on time, and communicate with clients and fellow employees in an accessible way.
 Employers want to know they are hiring someone they can count on, not the next lovable office-mate that actually never accomplishes any work.

 Professionalism is especially important if you are like a growing number of Americans who are applying for work as independent contractors.
 Many businesses are quickly adapting to using freelance workers and other independent contractors to complete a number of shorter term special projects.
 Independent contractors are generally hired based upon their reputation and the quality of work they can produce, which means if they are not professional they are out of a job.

 As you dive into applications for your career, it is important to get the key elements right.
-Be sure to submit a professional resume; if you’re not sure how to start consider downloading a template.
+Be sure to submit a professional resume; if you’re not sure how to start consider using Free Resume Templates resource by Novoresume and download a template.
 Make certain you take the time to communicate to potential employers that you are the right person to hire by doing your research.
 And always, always act as professionally as possible.